1. How much of the money supply exists as physical currency?

 In simple words, the government buys back the bonds it issued, instead of printing money.

-Debt is the difference between all the money that a government
+Debt is the difference between all the money that a government6.
+Define in relation to each other:

 has ever spent and all the revenue that it has ever collected. (is the net accumulated indebtedness by a government.)